open/close all folders

 - Naked Lunch is Bio Punk via The Beat Generation, with sentient typewriters, giant bugs, and monsters who give you tremendous creativity in exchange for blowjobs.

-- eXistenZ, where genetically-engined amphibians are used to create Organic Technology video game hardware.
+- eXistenZ, where genetically-engineered amphibians are used to create Organic Technology video game hardware to get into a virtual world, similar in concept to The Matrix.

 - The Fly (1986), where a failed teleportation experiment fuses Jeff Goldblum and... well, a fly.